E-ISSN: 2148-5402 | Contact

 Abstract

-Antineutrophil cytoplasmic antibody (ANCA)-associated vasculitides (AAV) are a necrotizing autoimmune vasculitis that occurs as a result of immune-mediated damage to small and medium-sized vessels.
-Three primary clinicopathological syndromes were defined in the AAV; Granulomatosis with Polyangiitis (GPA), Microscopic Polyangiitis (MPA) and Eosinophilic Granulomatosis with Polyangiitis (EGPA).
-The disease may manifest itself as alveolar hemorrhage due to systemic inflammatory response, purpuric rash due to vascular rupture, or segmental glomerular infarction due to vascular occlusion.
-The lungs are the organs commonly affected in AAV.
-Lung involvement in AAV can be listed in 5 main categories.
-These are pulmonary capillaritis characterized by granulomatous inflammation (lung nodules), tracheobronchial inflammation, diffuse alveolar hemorrhage (DAH), interstitial lung disease (ILD) and asthma.
-DAH and ILD are associated with poor prognosis.
-The aim of treatment is to achieve remission and prevent relapses.
+Antineutrophil cytoplasmic antibody (ANCA)-associated vasculitides (AAV) are necrotizing autoimmune vasculitis resulting from immune-mediated damage to small and medium-sized vessels.
+Three primary clinicopathological syndromes are defined in AAV: Granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA), and eosinophilic granulomatosis with polyangiitis (EGPA).
+The disease may present as alveolar hemorrhage due to a systemic inflammatory response, purpuric rash due to vascular rupture, or segmental glomerular infarction due to vascular occlusion.
+The lungs are commonly affected organs in AAV, with lung involvement categorized into five main groups: pulmonary capillaritis characterized by granulomatous inflammation (lung nodules), tracheobronchial inflammation, diffuse alveolar hemorrhage (DAH), interstitial lung disease (ILD), and asthma.
+DAH and ILD are associated with a poor prognosis.
+The treatment goal is to achieve remission and prevent relapses.